Solar Panel Backup Storage & Tesla Powerwall

 Grid failure is not the only time a Tesla Powerwall comes in handy.
 You can also use solar battery storage to power your home once the sun sets.
-With time-of-use rates in California, Florida, and Texas, having solar batteries lets you optimize economic benefits by reducing your grid dependence.
+With time-of-use rates in California and Florida, having solar batteries lets you optimize economic benefits by reducing your grid dependence.
 You can customize consumption based on preferences through the Tesla app.

 Will a Tesla Powerwall Work with a Generator?